 Keep It Real

 Throwing two (or more) of your children into the same room and expecting them to fall asleep and stay asleep easily from the get-go is the stuff that parents’ dreams are made of, but not likely reality.
 Changing your child’s sleep routine is never easy.
 The best thing you can do to guarantee an ultimately successful shared room is to stick with it.
-It can take a few weeks for baby and the older sibling to adjust to the new bedtime routine.
+It can take a few weeks for the baby and the older sibling to adjust to the new bedtime routine.
 If you find yourself desperately wondering, “Will anyone ever sleep again?!” take heart and stay consistent.
-Everyone will sleep soundly again — eventually.
+Everyone will sleep soundly again—eventually.

 Set the Stage

 Making the room as restful as possible will go a long way in keeping baby and sibling asleep through the night.
-Darken the room with blackout blinds or curtains, maintain a comfortable temperature and add a white noise machine to muffle coughs or snores.
+Darken the room with blackout blinds or curtains, maintain a comfortable temperature, and add a white noise machine to muffle coughs or snores.

 Stagger Sleep Schedules